SFP: State-free Priors for Exploration in Off-Policy Reinforcement Learning: Related Work

 \paragraph{Behavioral Priors}

 Behavioral priors generally represent state-conditional action distributions, modeling promising actions for the current state of the environment.
-Such priors can be learned jointly with the policy in the context of KL-regularized RL \citep{tirumala2019, tirumala2020behavior}, which in some cases restricts the information available to the prior \citep{galashov2018information}.
+Such priors can be learned jointly with the policy in the context of KL-regularized RL \citep{tirumala2019, tirumala2020behavior}.
+An important line of work deals with information asymmetry \citep{galashov2018information, salter2022priors}, which consists in restricting the information available to the prior.
+As a result, learned priors can more easily generalize to different settings, or be trained jointly to accelerate policy learning.
+In this context, \citet{tirumala2020behavior} briefly mention the possibility to condition behavioral priors exclusively on a vector of previous actions.
+Our work can be seen as a broad empirical exploration in this direction, coupled with an integration scheme that is better suited to this class of priors.
 A second approach consists in learning behavioral priors from expert policies on related tasks.
 This is the case for several works \citep{mcp2019peng,pertsch2020spirl, pertsch2021demonstrationguided, anurag2021opal} which adopt a Gaussian behavioral prior in a latent skill-space.
 In particular, \cite{pertsch2020spirl} report that a prior is crucial to guiding a high-level actor in an HRL framework.
 An important contribution to the field is made by PARROT \citep{singh2021parrot}, which focuses on a visual setup and introduces a flow-based transformation of the action space to allow arbitrarily complex prior distributions.
 We extend this idea to prior action distributions that are not conditioned on the current state or a part thereof, but rather on past actions, and are therefore non-Markovian.
 Moreover, we propose a novel, more flexible integration of the prior distribution into the learning algorithm.
 Finally, we overcome the reliance on a strong similarity between states observed by the expert and the agent.